Article written by Mike Anderson NSBC Founder & CEO

 The ability to recognise opportunities and be flexible enough to pivot or adapt is crucial to surviving and thriving.
 Learn how to wear multiple hats, respond nimbly, and develop new areas of expertise.

 The most successful entrepreneurs are those willing to adapt – to try new things without sacrificing their vision.
 Adapting to change can lead to accelerated success.
-During the early years, the startup might need to change their product or service again and again, until they are able to find out what works best.
+During the early years, the start-up might need to change their product or service again and again, until they are able to find out what works best.

 Lack of sales

 Sales is everything for a startup.
-If you have an abundance of sales, cash will flow, and if cash flows you can fix anything in the business i.e. marketing, HR, IT, etc. Nothing hurts a new business faster than not reaching its sales goals.
+If you have an abundance of sales, cash will flow and if cash flows you can fix anything in the business i.e. marketing, HR, IT, etc. Nothing hurts a new business faster than not reaching its sales goals.

-By relying on a few big customers can really hurt your business but over dependence on one big customer can be catastrophic.
+Relying on a few big customers can really hurt your business but over dependence on one big customer can be catastrophic.

 Startups may attribute their failures to insufficient startup capital, but the reality is that if you’re not making sales, you’re not making money, and therefore there can be no success.